chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_key.md

 ## Syntax

-An `aws_iam_access_key` resource block declares a tests for a single AWS IAM access key by username and id.
+An `aws_iam_access_key` resource block declares the tests for a single AWS IAM access key by username and id.

     describe aws_iam_access_key(username: 'username', id: 'access-key-id') do
       it { should exist }